cakephp/docs/en/console-and-shells.rst

         </arguments>
     </shell>

-Routing in shells / CLI
+Routing in Shells / CLI
 =======================

 In command-line interface (CLI), specifically your shells and tasks, ``env('HTTP_HOST')`` and